 Also, encourage them not to forget to ask questions about what motivates prospects — this will tell them how to relate your product or service to the needs of prospects.

 4. Focus on end benefits, not product features.

 Once your team learns about what your prospect needs and what motivates them, have reps focus on explaining how prospects will benefit from the product or service.
 Make sure reps don’t waste time explaining features that may or may not connect with prospects or be relevant to their pain points.

 As your team works with potential customers, they should consider themselves personal advocates.
 If prospects have any concerns or questions, they should do their best to personally address them.
 This will allow them to build trust with prospects and move them closer to purchase.

 Your relationship with your customers doesn’t end once they buy your product or service.
-Following up with customers (via phone, email, or in-person) keeps the relationship alive, which not only gives you your sales team the opportunity for cross-selling and up-selling but also allows you to check in on their satisfaction.
-Happy customers are your best marketers.
+Following up with customers (via phone, email, or in-person) keeps the relationship alive, which not only gives you your sales team the opportunity for cross-selling and up-selling, but it also allows you to check in on their level of delight.
+(Remember, happy customers are your best marketers!)

-Personal selling focuses on the express interest of leads and prospects.
+Personal selling involves a great deal of tailored communication and interactions with leads and prospects.
 Email tracking software can alert your team to when potential customers open their emails so they know who's interested and who to follow up with to stay top-of-mind.

 Personal Selling Examples